eadsjr/pgdoc/doc/TO_DO_LIST.md

 TO DO: Make sure { error: false } gets passed whenever needed.
 TO DO: Make sure rv.error = false is set whenever needed.
 TO DO: MaxExceeded Error

+OPTIONS:
+TO DO: need to respect options!
+TO DO: function specific Options implementation

 </pre>